Dynamic Assortment Selection under the Nested Logit Models: A regret lower bound

-Let $M_0=M/4$ be an integer (because $M$ is divisible by 4) and $\mathcal S_{M_0}$ be all $\binom{M}{M_0}$ subsets of $[M]$ with size $M_0$.
-Recall that in our adversarial construction, $U\subseteq[M]$ denotes the set of all type A nests and the remaining nests $[M]\backslash U$ are of type B. The following inequalities show a reduction to average-case regret:
+Recall that in our adversarial construction, $U\subseteq[M]$ denotes the set of all Type A nests and the remaining nests $[M]\backslash U$ are Type B. The following inequalities show a reduction to average-case regret: